 After the holidays, it’s almost proven that everyone puts on a few extra pounds.
 After being constantly exposed to chocolate, baked goods and tasty treats, it’s only natural for you to indulge in them during the past few weeks at family events and social gatherings.
 I don’t blame you, who can say no to chocolate?
-But, now that 2019 has begun, it is only right to start off the year by promising ourselves to stay away from all fatty foods and only stick to colourful meals.
+But, now that a new year is beginning, it is only right to start off the year by promising ourselves to stay away from all fatty foods and only stick to colourful meals.
 That means saying yes to broccoli, cauliflower, carrots, kale and basically any vegetable combination that will have you thinking that you’re eating a mini garden on your plate.
 We tend to break this goal after the first few days, but we just have to try different foods that are both delicious and healthy.
 Check out this helpful website to help you identify a healthy substitute for all the fatty foods you may be craving.

 2. Exercise and Get Fit

 We all have fitness goals, whether we want to lose weight, get toned or gain fat in certain areas of our body.
 Suddenly, non-athletic people exercise 2-4 hours a day, only eat protein, use heavy gym equipment that they don’t know how to operate too well and basically forget that they are a beginner, only to workout like an olympian.
 It’s these types of unrealistic fitness expectations that are so hard to achieve, make us give up before we even start.
 It’s good to see that you’re dedicated but it’s better to take it one step at a time and not tire yourself too much on the first few days because you’ll lose interest in working out.